I've got a great recipe to share with you today!

 It is not about the ink color

-Say it with me: It is not about ink colors.
+Say it with me: It is not about the ink color.

 (Don't use that recipe, I just made it up a second ago.
 But yeah, I think I could make it work.)

 What information is missing from pinned recipes?

-- Did they work light to dark or dark to light?
+Did the author color light to dark or dark to light?

 Which marker(s) were used to blend?